dasrick/dockerfiles/fedora-php-base/README.md

 * git
 * composer

-Take a lokk into basic php.ini ...
+Take a look into basic php.ini ...